heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 }
 ```

 Of course, this isn't a permanent solution.
 At the very least we should run the `lint` command that's included with Gatsby.
-But that can wait ([enable linting](../enable-linting/) next).
+But that can wait (we'll [enable linting](../enable-linting/) next).
 Right now we need to get Travis to deploy our blog.
 We've set our tests to emit a warning about "no tests" and exit with a success code so that Travis will continue.

+**NOTE:** I broke my build while working on this post because the YAML frontmatter had a syntax error -- frontmatter errors make Gatsby unhappy.
+For me the problem was that I wasn't wrapping a string in quotes.
+This kept the project from deploying because the build step was failing.
+In that way, building the project is a good minimal test.

 ### Add a prod build script
 Gatsby comes with a build script and a deploy script.
 We're going to be manually deploying with a firebase deploy command in our `.travis.yml`.
 But before we can deploy, we need to build.
 So we'll copy the build step from the existing deploy script and call it `deploy:prod`.